 Davy is a tiny town located in the state of West Virginia.
 With a population of 189 people and just one neighborhood, Davy is the 249th largest community in West Virginia.

-Davy is a blue-collar town, with 38.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Davy is generally considered to be a blue-collar town.
+38.98% of the Davy workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Davy is a town of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Davy who work in office and administrative support (25.42%), healthcare suport services (15.25%), and healthcare (8.47%).

-As is often the case in a small town, Davy doesn't have a public transportation system that people use for their commute.
+Davy is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Davy ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 1.73% of people over 25 have a college degree.